m1ng-s/adonis-auth_api_attemp/README.md

 # demo for https://github.com/adonisjs/adonis-auth/issues/113

-install the adonis cli
-clone the repo
+install the adonis cli and clone the repo
 ```
 npm i
 adonis seed